 The policy was new to UWM for students entering in for the 2012-2013 Academic Year.
 While the UW System Policy had existed for nearly 40 years, UWM did not have the capacity to accommodate the entire first-year class, and therefore was exempt.
 With the opening of Cambridge Commons Residence Hall in Fall 2010, UWM can now accommodate the entire first-year class, and therefore, implemented the policy shared by the vast majority of University of Wisconsin four-year institutions.

-Prior to the start of the Housing Contract Process, you and your parents/guardians can fill out the Request for Exemption Form and return it to the University Housing Office.
-We asked that you submit documentation to ensure this can be verified.
+You and your parents/guardians should fill out the Request for Exemption Form and return it to the University Housing Office.
+We ask that you submit documentation to ensure this can be verified.
 Check out the Toolkit link for more information on documentation required.